List of Soul Reapers in Bleach: Yachiru Kusajishi

 Yachiru Kusajishi (草鹿 やちる, Kusajishi Yachiru) is the lieutenant of Squad Eleven, most recognizable by her mid-length, bright pink hair.
 Childlike in most aspects, she is small, cute, cheerful, and carefree most of the time.
 Zaraki finds her as an infant in the 79th District of Rukongai's North Alley, "Kusajishi", the second-most violent area of Rukongai compared to the 80th District "Zaraki".
 Despite being drenched in blood and having just killed a large group of men, she is not frightened of him and touches his blood-soaked zanpakutō unfazed.
 Zaraki names her "Yachiru", in memory of the only person he has ever admired, Captain Unohana.
 Since then, Yachiru spends much of her time clinging to his back for transport.
 Like Zaraki, she has no sense of direction, even though he relies on her to find his way; when he asks her for directions, her usual response is to point in a random direction.
 Yachiru resents being criticized in any way and will often attack the perpetrator in comical fashion.
 Further reflecting her childlike nature, Yachiru likes giving people nicknames; for example, she calls her captain "Ken-chan" ("Kenny" in the English version) and Byakuya "Bya-kun".
 Various Bleach omakes show that Yachiru has an absolute love for candy, which is often exploited by other characters to bribe her into leaving them alone.
 Despite her childlike appearance, Yachiru is quite strong, capable of lifting Zaraki and leaping between buildings while carrying him.
 She is also very fast for her size.
 She can emit a large volume of spiritual energy when angry, which takes the form of a large, pink, angry cat face.
 She also has a very high spiritual pressure.

 Yachiru's zanpakutō is named Sanpo Kenjū (三步剣獣, "Three-Step Sword Beasts").
 In its sealed state Sanpo Kenjū takes the form of a wakizashi with a pink hilt which she drags around on a string.
 Two wheels attached to the bottom of the sheath for her by Ikkaku facilitate this.
 According to Yachiru, the ability of her zanpakutō creates two invisible copycats which respectively attack right before and right after Yachiru's own attacks, effectively causing her attacks to hit three times and making them more difficult to dodge.
 Whenever Yachiru wants to, she can make the copycats (whom she refers to as "kids") visible to others, revealing their monstrous and intimidating appearance.

 It is later revealed that Yachiru is actually a manifestation of Nozarashi, Zaraki's zanpakutō.
 During the battle against the Wandenreich, Yachiru tells him to release her true power, after which she vanishes to form his bankai state.
 Her position as lieutenant is then filled by Ikkaku.

-She is voiced by Hisayo Mochizuki in the Japanese version of the anime and Dina Sherman in the English dub.
+She is voiced by Hisayo Mochizuki in the original Japanese version of the anime and Dina Sherman in the English dub.